lsst-sqre/nublado1/README.md

   `kubectl config set-context $(kubectl config current-context) --namespace <namespace>`.
 This step is optional.

+* Since you will be creating new `Role` resources, you will need to grant a role binding that will allow the user you are installing as the power to create Roles, ClusterRoles, RoleBindings, and ClusterRoleBindings.
+Just issue the command `kubectl create clusterrolebinding admin-binding --clusterrole=cluster-admin --user=$(gcloud config get-value account)` and that will do the trick.

 * You will need to expose your Jupyter Lab instance to the public internet, and GitHub's egress IPs must be able to reach it.
 This is necessary for the GitHub OAuth2 callback (or indeed any OAuth